kyleseigler/freeUAV/README.md

-#**freeUAV**- a 3d-printable micro brushed quadcopter platform#
+#**freeUAV** - a 3d-printable micro brushed quadcopter platform#

 freeUAV is an open-source micro quadcopter platform, 3d-printed in carbon-fiber reinforced engineering plastic.

-freeUAV is written in OpenSCAD and designed to be parametric, durable, and affordable.
+Written in OpenSCAD, it is designed to be parametric, durable, and affordable.

 ###Why did you make it?###